Introduction: How to Make a Lever Espresso Coffee Machine

 The process of making an espresso with this machine is very similar to any other lever espresso machine.
 You will need a good quality grinder so you can properly dial-in your grind size.
 Always make sure you preheat the machine and your cup by filling with boiling water at least once.
 If you are using a portafilter with a spout, that will also need preheating (not necessary if using a bottomless portafilter).
 Aim for a 30 second extraction time with 15-20 kg of force on the handle (see calcs from the design stage).
 Make sure you lift the handle to release the pressure before removing the portafilter.
 Enjoy!

-I would like to acknowledge Hazel Mitchell for the CAD model and my father, Alastair Godfrey for his considerable help with the design and manufacture of the machine.
+I would like to acknowledge Hazel Mitchell and my father, Alastair Godfrey for his considerable help with the design and manufacture of the machine.

 First Prize in the